makyo/seasons.ally.id/content/autumn.md

 Despite being the in-between of Summer and Winter, something that seems as though it ought to be a smooth transition between hot and cold as Spring tried to be, Autumn steadfastly refuses to be anything other than its own entity.
 We are unsure[^30] of whether or not we like Autumn;[^31] surely some seem to, but this duality makes it elusive.
 Rather than shy away from it and decide to let it sit or cleave to it and enjoy every minute, we always have a little bit of that space between ourselves and the season, a little bit of that eternity.

-We think of it.
-We don't smile when we do.

 Issa says,

 {{% verse %}}